-Gaara mentions that he wants to start peddling a drug-pill that he calls "Gold Sand."
+Gaara is the chief manufacturer and supplier of a drug-pill that he calls "Gold Sand."
 In the actual series, the Fourth Kazekage (Gaara's father) was renowned for his primary attack, which utilized gold sand.

 The Samsara Hotel, which Hinata visits in Chapter 43, has as its logo a series of circles inside circles, colored purple.
 In the canon series, this is the exact appearance of the Rinnegan.note The word "Rinnegan" itself translates to "Samsara Eye."